rorywilliams36/Active-Speaker-Detection/README.md

 ---

 ### Liscense
-This project is under the MIT Liscense
+This project is under the MIT License